 Introducing the Dog and Hedgehog

-Safety is the first and most crucial part of introducing your two pets.
-You should also be aware that since hedgehogs are solitary animals, they won’t necessarily form a friendships or want to hang out with a dog.
-But your pets should be familiar with each other nonetheless.
+Knowing all of this, if you still want to proceed with introducing the two pets, safety is the first and most crucial part of the process.
+You should also be aware that since hedgehogs are solitary animals, they are unlikely to form a friendship or want to hang out with a dog.

 Before introducing your hedgie to your dog, they must be comfortable with you first.
 You must work on forming a bond with your hedgehog so it will be at ease with you before the big introduction.
 It would also help if you had another person to help you with this process, as they can help restrain your dog if necessary.